What is Higher Education & what are the benefits?

 - Even if you have no career in mind you can, through a degree, develop skills employers want such as team working, communication skills, research skills.

 - Many universities will give students the opportunity to do work experience or a placement as part of their course, either in this country or abroad, where you work which will add to your CV.
 You can find out more about a 'sandwich course' (with a placement).

 - You will meet new people and build a network of contacts that can really help with your future career.

-- In 2017, graduates and postgraduates had higher employment rates, with a greater proportion in high-skilled employment.
+- Graduates and postgraduates often have higher employment rates, with a greater proportion in high-skilled employment.